VolpeUSDOT/FTOT-Public/docs/data_download.md

 2. In Windows Explorer, locate the **old** tableau_dashboard.twb file in your scenarios/common_data folder.
 Right click the .twb file and open in a text editor.
 3. **Replace all text** in the old .twb file with the raw XML text from the browser-based .twb file.
 Save and close the file.
 You can now run FTOT as usual.

+## North American Multimodal Network
+The FTOT Team has created a North American multimodal network by adding available Canadian and Mexican modal data to FTOT’s default contiguous U.S. multimodal network.
+The draft network includes road, rail, waterway and intermodal facility data for Canada, along with rail and road data for Mexico.
+The network is designed to facilitate North American scenarios with a scope beyond the continental United States.
+If you would like to request a copy from the FTOT Team, please email Kristin Lewis (kristin.lewis@dot.gov).
+More details are available in Appendices B and C of the Technical Documentation.

 # Next Steps
 Return to the [FTOT homepage](https://volpeusdot.github.io/FTOT-Public) to complete the installation.